ankicommunity/ankicommunity.github.io/docs/Tutorials/anki_custom_sync_server.md

-# Configuring Anki to use a Custom Synchronization Server
+# Redirecting Anki to a custom synchronization server

 After you have set up an Anki server by following one of our guides (or some other way), here is how you can configure Anki to use your server instead AnkiWeb.